Join the Movement

 We inspire and support cross-partisan efforts of all Wyomingites who are committed to a 28th Amendment: We the People, not money, not super PACs, not unions, not corporations, govern Wyoming and the United States.

-Proposed Resolution of Support - Wyoming Freedom of Speech Act
+Proposed Resolution of Support - Protecting Wyoming Citizens' Voices

 A RESOLUTION urging Congress to propose a constitutional amendment ensuring free and fair elections and empowering the voices of Wyoming human citizens.